 How to fossil hunt safely?

-recommended in areas where falling rocks may occur.
-Right:
+Above: A hard-hat is recommended in areas where falling rocks may occur.

-Make a note of the tide times before you leave and avoid getting cut
+Above: Make a note of the tide times before you leave and avoid getting cut off.

 Considerations before extracting a fossil

 Above: Robert, Denise and Lucinda alongside a giant in situ ammonite at Peacehaven.